bayeslabs/bayeslabs.github.io/_posts/2019-07-04-Generating-molecules-using-Junction-Tree-VAE-using-PyTorch.md

 comments: True
 mathjax: True
 ---
 >Representation of Molecules can be done in the form of graphs.
-To existing generative models on graph data structures on graph data structures, we need better algorithms.
+To existing generative models on graph data structures, we need better algorithms.
 Junction Tree VAE helps to address this issue and creates better molecular graphs.

 <h2>Brief introduction</h2>
 Molecular structure generation is one of the major parts of a material or drug discovery.
 This task involves continuous embedding and generation of molecular graphs.